-You will be designated a lead contact.
-This is the person at CBRL who knows about your project.
-In most cases, your lead contact will be the CBRL Director.
+You will be designated a lead contact at CBRL who knows about your project.
+In most cases, your lead contact will be the CBRL Executive Officer.
 In some cases, your lead contact might also bring in a secondary contact (for example if someone else within CBRL has useful or appropriate knowledge, or capacity).

-If you need advice or guidance, your lead contact is the person to ask in the first instance.
-You are encouraged to get to know your lead contact and take an active interest in the Institutes during your time as a researcher with CBRL.
+If you need advice or guidance, your lead contact is the person to ask in the first instance. .
 Although we hope that your lead contact will be able to offer you support, you should not place reliance on this, and you remain responsible at all times for taking steps to identify the risks that may arise during your work and taking steps to mitigate them.